Revisiting Node Affinity Prediction in Temporal Graphs

 where $\rvx,\rvh_{i-1},\rvh_i,\rvg,\rvs \in \mathbb{R}^{d}$ are the previous affinity vector, previous node state, updated node state, virtual global vector, and predicted affinity vector, respectively.
 The parameters $W_{xh}, W_{hh}, W_{xs}, W_{hs}, W_{gs} \in \mathbb{R}^{1\times d}$ are learnable weights, $\rvb_h,\rvb_s\in\mathbb{R}^{d}$ are learnable biases, and $\sigma$ is the sigmoid function, forcing $\rvz_h,\rvz_s$ to be in $[0,1]$, to maintain conceptual similarity with $\alpha$ in \Cref{eq:ema}.
 In \Cref{fig:ours} we provide a detailed scheme of \ourmethod{}.

 We compute the virtual global vector $\rvg$ by maintaining a buffer of the most recent previous affinity vectors, globally.
-Then, the virtual global vector is computed by performing aggregation over all the vectors in the buffer.
-In practice, aggregating the buffer with the most recent vector selection is efficient and empirically effective, as we show later in \Cref{sec:experiments}.
+Then, the virtual global vector is computed by performing aggregation over all the vectors in the buffer. \rebuttal{The goal of the global vector is to detect a global trend (e.g, a new song or a new TV series that is globally streamed) before we are queried about a specific node.} In practice, aggregating the buffer with the most recent vector selection is efficient and empirically effective, as we show later in \Cref{sec:experiments}.

 \textbf{Handling a full CTDG.} When a previous affinity vector is unavailable and predictions must rely solely on interaction weights of the CTDG, we estimate the previous affinity vector of $u$, $\rvx$, via $\hat{\rvx}$.
 We initialize $\hat{\rvx}=\mathbf{0}$ and, upon each weighted interaction between source node $u$ and destination node $v$, add the interaction weight to the $v$-th entry of $\hat{\rvx}$.
 When $\hat{\rvx}$ is required for prediction, we normalize it by dividing by the sum of its entries.
 After computing the future affinity vector of $u$ we again set $\hat{\rvx}=\mathbf{0}$.